carlosiglezb/bumpybot/README.md

 ### Remote Desktop

 [Click here for instructions on setting up and using NoMachine for a remote desktop environment.](nomachine_instructions.md)

+## Unlocking the Motors
+If you are using the wireless E-stop (the carkey-like keyfob), press the on button, you should here a small relay click, releasing the servo drivers' E-stops.

+Otherwise, ensure there is 5V on that line.

 ## ROS